North Carolina Highway 67: Current designation

 The current NC 67 first appeared on North Carolina state transportation maps in 1930.
 It began at US 21 and NC 26 in Jonesville and travelled 10 mi east to Boonville where it intersected with NC 80.
 The highway then travelled for approximately 30 mi through East Bend and Bethania to end at US 421 and NC 60 (modern-day Old Yadkinville Rd) in Oldtown.
 At establishment, the routing between Jonesville and Bethania was classified as a topsoil, sand-clay, or gravel road, while the routing from Bethania to US 421 and NC 60 was a paved highway.
 By 1931, NC 67 was under construction along its entire length between Elkin and Winston-Salem.
 The entire highway was paved and substantially straightened by 1933, reducing its overall length from approximately 40 mi in 1930 to 32 mi in 1933.

 Between 1949 and 1953, NC 67 was placed onto a new routing in East Bend which created a shallow bypass of the town to the south.
 The former alignment of NC 67 through East Bend is modern-day Main Street.
 The North Carolina State Highway Commission approved a bid by Harvey H. Stewart Company to replace the bridge across the Yadkin River in September 1950.
 At the time, the bridge was considered important for national defense and the reconstruction was paid through federal funds.
 By 1962, US 421 was placed onto its modern-day alignment, running south of Lewisville to I-40.
 NC 67 was extended southeast along a portion of the former alignment of US 421.
 It utilized Reynolda Road to Fourth Street and Fifth Street in downtown Winston-Salem.
 Then NC 67 utilized Fourth and Fifth Street as split streets to its new eastern terminus at US 52 and NC 8.
 Eastbound NC 67 utilized Fourth Street and westbound NC 67 utilized Fifth Street.
 By 1966, US 21 was placed onto a new bypass of Elkin and Jonesville alongside a new section of I-77.
 The former route of US 21 at the western terminus of NC 67 became US 21 Business.
 On February 7, 1969, NCDOT removed NC 67 from Fourth Street and Fifth Street in Winston-Salem.
 Instead, the highway continued south along Reynolda Road (modern-day Broad Street) to an interchange with I-40, US 158, and US 421.
 In 1995, NC 67 was removed from Reynolda Road between Wake Forest University and I-40 in downtown Winston-Salem.
 Instead it was routed to follow along Silas Creek Parkway, after it follows Reynolda Road.
-This bypasses downtown Winston-Salem to the west and ends at NC 150, its modern-day eastern terminus.
+This bypasses most of downtown Winston-Salem to the west, and ends at NC 150, its modern-day eastern terminus.